butaixianran/DazToBlender/README.md

   - **Keep Limit on Twist Bone:** check to keep twist bone's rotation limit, but turn off other bones' limit
   - Custom Shape: Check to use custom shapes for bones
   - Use Drivers: Check to use drivers for morphs(shape keys on mesh).
 There are some bugs in those drivers expressions, it's your choice.
-  - Convert Bump map into Normal map: It is very very slow, and converted Normal map file size is very very big.
-Only use it if you have to.
+  - Convert Bump map into Normal map: It is slow, and converted Normal map file size is big.
+But you only need to do it once if bump map is not changed.
+  - Reuse Normal: reuse normal map files, so you do not have to re-converted it.
   - **SSS Rate:** Rate between Principled Subsurface and Daz's Translucency Weight

 #### Bug fix